Lance Wilkinson: Gambling

 After Lance placed some bets while watching the horse racing, he soon became hooked on gambling.
 The problem worsened when Lance became involved with an illegal bookie, who later gave him a fright when he came to collect his money.
 Lance learned to conceal his addiction and Bibby explained "He only realises he has a problem when Amy ends their relationship.
 She finds out he's been lying to her and has lost much money.
 What started out as a bit of fun has become very dangerous."
 Lance's gambling problem continued to get out of hand and after using up his money to bet on the horses, he eventually decided to steal from his mother to make another bet.
 Bibby commented that Lance could not stop himself.
 Lance decided to make one last bet to wipe out his debts and he took his mother's fob watch.
 Lance then faked a break in.
 Bibby said "He feels really guilty about what's he's done, but convinces himself that this will be his one last bet."
 Lance won the bet and his friend, Chris Burgess (Nathan Bocskay), delivered his money to him during Anne's birthday party.
-Anne witnessed the exchange and threatened to tell Ruth and Philip (Ian Rawlings).
+Anne witnessed the exchange and threatened to tell Ruth and Philip Martin (Ian Rawlings).
 Bibby told an Inside Soap writer that Anne's threat is what makes Lance finally begin to realise that his gambling has got out of control.